 What to Look for When Buying the Best Canister Vacuum

 - An extension wand allows you to extend the brush (in addition to the length of the hose) even further – these wands also help you reach higher with attachments.
-They may seem like a minor feature, but for floor-bound canister models they become very important.
+They may seem like a minor feature, but for floor-bound canister models, they become very important.
 Look for models that can extend when necessary, especially if you need to vacuum furniture – or even windows.

 - For many vacuums, weight is a serious consideration.
 However, due to the floor-bound, rolling nature of canister vacs, and the extension wands they come with. weight isn’t really an issue here – unless you have to lug them up the stairs every time.
 In that case, look for the lowest weight you can find.
+To start, you’ll want to check out a Roomba vs Dyson, to see which one would work best for you.
+And, those who need a lighter device might be interested in the top-rated handheld vacuum.

 - Operating radius is a catch-all term that describes just how much ground a canister vac can cover while plugged into a single outlet.